New

 What is GST?

-Printed books, brochures, and leaflets are classified under the HSN code 4901.
-The GST rate for printed books, brochures, and leaflets is 12%.
-The 12% GST rate is applicable to all types of printed books, including textbooks, storybooks, reference books, and more.
+Printed volumes, manuals, and pamphlets are organized under the HSN code 4901.
+The GST rate for printed books, handbooks, and leaflets is 12 percent.
+The 12 percent GST rate is fitting to all sorts of printed volumes, including textbooks, storybooks, reference manuals, and further.

-The GST rate of 12% is also applicable to brochures and leaflets.
-Brochures are used for advertising and promoting goods or services.
-They are usually printed on glossy paper and have a design that is visually appealing.
-Leaflets, on the other hand, are used for conveying information about a product or service.
-They are usually printed on plain paper and are not as visually appealing as brochures.
-Both brochures and leaflets fall under the HSN code 4901 and are subject to a 12% GST rate.
+Handbooks are utilized for advertising and advancing goods or administrations.
+They are ordinarily printed on glossy paper and have a visually engaging plan.
+Pamphlets, then again, are utilized for conveying data about an item or administration.
+They are typically printed on dull paper and aren't as visually engaging as handbooks.
+The two handbooks and pamphlets fall under the HSN code 4901 and are subject to a 12 percent GST rate.

 Conclusion